vmware-tanzu/velero/master/api-types/backup.md

   volumeSnapshotLocations:
     - aws-primary
     - gcp-primary
   # The amount of time before this backup is eligible for garbage collection.
+If not specified,
+  # a default value of 30 days will be used.
+The default can be configured on the velero server
+  # by passing the flag --default-backup-ttl.
   ttl: 24h0m0s
   # Actions to perform at different times during a backup.
 The only hook currently supported is
   # executing a command in a container in a pod using the pod exec API.
 Optional.